According to Skift, a travel data and news portal, organic traffic drives the highest percentage of revenue for travel and hospitality brands at 46%.

 Key Takeaways

-Travel as we once knew it has been dramatically impacted by the COVID-19 pandemic as well as The user behavior around travel-related searches has been changes in the and digital marketers and SEOs in the travel industry have their work cut out for them.
+Travel as we once knew it has been dramatically impacted by the COVID-19 pandemic as well as changes in user behavior around travel-related searches.
+Digital marketers and SEOs in the travel industry have their work cut out for them.

 An internal evaluation or audit of current SEO strategy and marketing services is a great first step in determining the best course of action.